 Local wildlife brought in to the clinic is treated pro bono (no charge).
 An appropriate wildlife carer will be found when the animal is stable enough to go, with an aim of eventual release.

 Please inform the receptionist when making an appointment if you think your animal may be contagious to other patients.
 We maintain a comfortable second consulting room for assessing possibly contagious disease (such as coughs) and the nurse will ask you to wait there if necessary.

 All needles and syringes are disposable and are destroyed after being used.
 Hands and examination areas are cleaned between patients.
 Reusable instruments, theatre packs, drapes and gowns are cleaned and sterilised via autoclave after each use.

 Health and Safety

 Our practice is a respectful environment.
-We have zero tolerance of verbal or physical abuse towards any member of our team or our clients and patients.
+It is a condition of attending our clnic that there is no verbal or physical abuse towards any member of our team or our clients and patients.